BowangLan/BowangLan/README.md

 ## Hi, I'm Bowang Lan 👋

 I'm a software engineer and an astronomy student at the University of Washington.
-I love building aesthetic and impactful web applications, exploring data, and learning new technologies.
-I'm also passionate about astronomy and astrophysics, and I enjoy working on research projects related to these fields.
+I love building aesthetic and impactful web applications and exploring data and making connections between data.

+I love:

+- Next.js
+- Vercel
+- TailwindCSS
+- Prisma
+- T3 Stack
+- Svelte

 ### 🌱 What I'm learning